-On entry to the school each child's attainment will be assessed.
+On entry to the school, each child's attainment will be assessed.
 This will help to inform the school of a child's aptitudes, abilities, and attainments, and will be used to improve continuity in learning.
-The records provided help the school to design appropriate adapted learning programmes.
-For pupils with identified SEND, where appropriate, the class teacher, with support from the SENCo, will use the records to:
+The records provided help the school to design appropriate differentiated learning programmes.
+For pupils with identified SEN, the Class teacher, with support from the SENCO where appropriate will use the records to:

-- Provide starting points for an appropriate curriculum - Identify the need for support within the class - Assess learning difficulties - Ensure on-going observations/assessments provide regular feedback on achievements/ experiences, for planning next steps in learning - Involve parents in a joint home-school learning approach
+- provide starting points for an appropriate curriculum - identify the need for support within the class - assess learning difficulties - ensure on-going observations/assessments provide regular feedback on achievements/ experiences, for planning next steps in learning - involve parents in a joint home-school learning approach